Create a source code repository

 Update access

-For scenarios where it may not be appropriate to add the FCP team, note that the ffcplatform user account should be added with Write access to allow the CI pipeline to function correctly.
+All repositories using the FCP Platform need the ffcplatform user account to be added with Write access to allow the FCP Platform CI pipeline to function correctly.

 Branch policies